How Much Does it Cost to Live in Italy as an Expat?

 Related: read about the cost of living in Paris to see how it compares

 Entertainment prices in Italy are very similar to prices in the U.S. Hit a local pub and you’ll pay $5-$6 for a pint of beer.
 Head to the movies and you’ll spend $20 on tickets for two people.

 Italy is the fashion center of the world, so if you’re into designer duds, you can easily spend an arm and a leg.
 But for the typical expat who isn’t that into high fashion, you’ll find that clothing is only slightly more expensive than in America.

 If you do have a passion for style, there are lots of outlets that offer discounted prices on clothing and well-crafted Italian shoes.

 Healthcare Costs in Italy

 The Italian healthcare system is one of the best in the world.
 With their national healthcare plan, you can expect to pay less than you would in the U.S. You’ll also receive better care.
-You can also supplement the national plan with private medical insurance to receive even quicker access.
+You can also supplement the national plan with private health insurance to receive even quicker access.

 Italy is an amazing, exciting place to live in.
 Just like life in the U.S., you’ll pay more to live in bigger cities and less to live in smaller towns, especially those in the southern region.
 From the food to the culture to fashion, life in Italy can be a fabulous experience for any expat, regardless of what country you call home.